ElmCast/elm-vim/README.md

 * `:ElmErrorDetail` shows the detail of the current error in the quickfix window.

+* `:ElmShowDocs` queries elm-oracle, then echos the type and docs for the word under the cursor.

+* `:ElmBrowseDocs` queries elm-oracle, then opens docs web page for the word under the cursor.

 ## Mappings

 Elm-vim has several `<Plug>` mappings which can be used to create custom